Blog

 By being able to accept credit cards at your dispensary, you can help beat the recession.

-However, among the many headlines in the media about whether or not we are in a recession, there is more (perhaps good) news for cannabis.
+Among the many media headlines about whether we are in a recession, there is some potentially positive news for the cannabis industry.

 Consider how investors frequently see the sin or vice industries as "beacons of hope in dismal financial times," outperforming other sectors during downturns (historically, these were the gambling, alcohol, and cigarette sectors).